loganrenz/nardocs/README.md

 ## Features

 - 🔍 **Auto-detection**: Automatically detects Nuxt, Vue, React, and other frameworks in your project
+- 🤖 **Auto-discovery**: Automatically discovers documentation for ANY npm package in your project
 - 📚 **Dynamic Documentation**: Fetches latest docs from official sources on demand
 - 🎯 **Context-Aware**: Knows which versions of dependencies you're using
 - 🧹 **Clean Output**: Extracts and formats documentation content for optimal AI consumption